artsy/force/doc/caching.md

 invalidation in Force cascade to Microgravity.
 This eases cache invalidation and increases our cache footprint.

-Some numbers
-- Average API response time: ~100ms
-- Median API response time: ~50ms
-- Average Redis response time: ~5ms
+## Examples of Caching in Force and Microgravity

 If you are in doubt that something can be cached, don't cache it and just fetch it on the client.
 I'll just take 100ms and everything will be fine.

-## Examples of Caching in Force and Microgravity
+Here are some examples of how and why we cache or don't cache things in Force.

 ### Excellent uses of caching

 - /browse, /partners, /institutions, /galleries

-These pages work particularly well because they are managed entirely by the Artsy team and require many, many synchronus requests to render.
+These pages work particularly well because the content is managed entirely by the Artsy team and the pages require many, many synchronus requests to render.
 When we added caching, we saw these pages drop from taking upwards of 15 seconds to render to taking less than 50ms.